- This event has passed.

 We aim to achieve this by creating:

 - An open and inclusive initiative that is strategically programmed with relevant and progressive action-items and policy platforms, which will further connect the shared values of a multi-disciplinary group of architects, urban designers, city planners and policymakers to help make a healthier, more beautiful and more highly functional Los Angeles region.

 - A committed group of task-force member volunteers (Political Outreach Committee) comprised of architects that establish an annual slate of issue briefs and policy recommendations.

-- Targeted meetings with council members, deputy mayors, general managers and commissioners.
-We aim to schedule the critical mass of these meetings on one day (November 15, 2018) at Los Angeles City Hall.
-However, additional meetings will be coordinated through-out the year with more public agencies throughout the region, such as METRO, Los Angeles County, LAUSD and the cities of Culver City, West Hollywood, Santa Monica, Inglewood, Beverly Hills, etc.
+- Targeted meetings with council members, deputy mayors, general managers, and commissioners.
+We aim to schedule the critical mass of these meetings on one day (October 23, 2019) at Los Angeles City Hall.
+However, additional meetings will be coordinated throughout the year with more public agencies throughout the region, such as METRO, Los Angeles County, LAUSD and the cities of Culver City, West Hollywood, Santa Monica, Inglewood, Beverly Hills, etc.